hcorrada/networks-across-scales/homeworks/hamiltonian.md

 \{\mathtt{AGT,AAA,ACT,AAC,CTT,GTA,TTT,TAA}\}
 $$

-Construct the graph with 8 vertices corresponding to these 3-mers (string overlap, Hamiltonian path approach) and find a Hamiltonian path (7 edges) which visits each vertex exactly once.
+(a) Construct the graph with 8 vertices corresponding to these 3-mers (string overlap, Hamiltonian path approach)

+(b) Find a Hamiltonian path (7 edges) which visits each vertex exactly once.
 Does this path visit every edge of the graph?

-Write the reconstructed string corresponding to this Hamiltonian path.
+(c) Write the reconstructed string corresponding to this Hamiltonian path.

 **Question 2.** When using the string overlap approach, why would a pair of reads corresponding to non-overlapping positions in the genome have an edge connecting them?